orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 As in classification, a statistics estimation step can be performed before training.
-It allows to normalize the dynamic of the input predictors to a standard one : zero mean, unit standard deviation.
+It allows to normalize the dynamic of the input predictors to a standard one: zero mean, unit standard deviation.
 The main difference with the classification case is that with regression, the dynamic of output values can also be reduced.

-The statistics file format is identical to the output file from application, for instance :
+The statistics file format is identical to the output file from application, for instance:

 ::